o3de/o3de.org/content/docs/userguide/components/physx-ragdoll.md

 ---
-description: ' Use the PhysX Ragdoll component to create a physical representation of a character in the &ALYlong; &animation-editor; . '
+description: ' Use the PhysX Ragdoll component to create a physical representation of a character in the Amazon Lumberyard Animation Editor . '
 title: PhysX Ragdoll
 ---
 # PhysX Ragdoll {#component-physx-ragdoll}